OtavioHenrique/vecna/README.md

 * [Producer](pkg/workers/producer.go): Worker pool who only produces messages to a channel based on `Task` execution response
 * [Consumer](pkg/workers/consumer.go): Worker pool who only consume for a channel and execute tasks.
 * [BiDirecional](pkg/workers/bi_directional.go): Worker pool who consumes from a channel, execute tasks and produces output on other channel.
+* [EventBreaker](pkg/workers/event_breaker.go): Worker pool who consumes from a queue where results from previous worker are lists, breaks it in varios events to the next.

 Some basic tasks are already provided (and welcome):